-In this article, we're going to be discussing 401k withdrawals.
-This includes early withdrawals, and allowed distributions under the current 401k rules.
+In this article, we're going to be discussing 401(k) withdrawals.
+This includes early withdrawals, and allowed distributions under current rules.
 We're also going to discuss potential tax penalties that may apply to early withdrawals.

 Rollovers and Distributions

-The IRS does not impose a penalty on withdrawals or distributions that are rolled over into another retirement plan.
+The Internal Revenue Service does not impose a penalty on withdrawals or distributions that are rolled over into another retirement plan.
 The investment is still serving its intended purpose: retirement income.

 The IRS also allows for penalty-free withdrawals from a qualified retirement plan that falls into one or more of the following five categories:

 The following three exceptions also apply to 401(k) plans:

 The exact rules followed by each plan will vary, but generally a 401(k) hardship withdrawal is allowed if the accountholder experiences an immediate and heavy financial burden.
 To take a hardship withdrawal they must have no other financial means of meeting this hardship.
 Examples of financial hardship include:

 A hardship withdrawal cannot be claimed if the repayment of money owed another party merely causes a financial burden.
 That is, the burden of proof must be greater than merely the inconvenience of repaying a debt.
 There must be no other way of paying back the money owed.

 All of the above noted exceptions apply only to the 10% penalty tax.
 For example, money withdrawn from a 401(k) that meets one of the above exceptions is still subject to federal income tax withholding.
 In fact, it may be necessary to make estimated tax payments to avoid withholding penalties.